screwdriver-cd/hapi-auth-dynamic-jwt/README.md

 > Hapi plugin to authenticate and issue JSON Web Tokens based on rotating secrets

+## Deprecated

+**Please note that this code is no longer used by the screwdriver.cd team and has not been maintained in a while.
+You are welcome to use and/or contribute to it at your own risk.**

 ## Why

 This plugin was written to solve two scenarios: